pelithne/aks-secure-baseline/11-gitops.md

    git commit -a -m "Update bootstrap deployments to use images from my ACR instead of public container registries."
    ```

-1. Update flux to pull from your repo instead of the mspnp repo.
+1. Update Flux to pull from your repo instead of the mspnp repo.

    TODO: These lines look confusing because we don't want them to replace anything, fix them both with a different placeholder
    TODO: Update gotk-sync with final repo name and branch